Saturday, November 5, 2016

 Q: Why are the Goddesses shown nude here?

 Guruji: Nudity is a symbol of purity.
-All of nature is nude.
+All of Nature is nude.
 Are not flowers pure?
 Are they not the genitals of trees?
-Do we recognise them as genitals and condemn them calling them obscene public display?
+Do we recognize them as genitals and condemn them as obscene public display?

 Q: Won’t lust be provoked in worshipping the genitals?
 Won’t it enhance sexual crimes?